building-k8s-operator/kubernetes-java-operator-sample/README.md

 Sample operators leveraging [Kubernetes Java Client](https://github.com/kubernetes-client/java).

+## Requirements

+Project uses the following tools:

+* [skaffold](https://skaffold.dev/): to automate test environment setup.
+* [kind](https://kind.sigs.k8s.io/): to create local K8s clusters for demo and testing.
+* [kustomize](https://kustomize.io/): optional, only required for manual deployment.
+* [Gradle Wrapper](https://docs.gradle.org/7.1.1/userguide/gradle_wrapper.html): embedded version of gradle (no need to install anything) for project building and test execution.
+* Java JDK v11

 ## With Kubernetes Java Client

 ### Deployment

-The easiest way to get started is with [skaffold](https://skaffold.dev/):
+The easiest way to get started is with [skaffold](https://skaffold.dev/).
+If you don't have a K8s cluster already, create a local one with [kind](https://kind.sigs.k8s.io/).

 ```bash
 skaffold run # build and deploy and forget